Universal Hitchin moduli spaces: K ahler fibrations and coupled harmonic equations

 If this is the case, the horizontal subspace of the induced connection is given by $H^{\boldsymbol{\sigma}}$ in \eqref{eq:Hsigma}, and $\boldsymbol{\sigma}$ is a coupling form for $\Gamma^{\boldsymbol{\sigma}}$. \end{theorem}

-The existence a coupling form is a non-trivial question, related to the topology on the fibration.
+The existence of a coupling form is a non-trivial question, related to the topology of the fibration.
 In the next result we recall a remarkable identity which relates the curvature of $\Gamma$ with the horizontal part of any coupling $\boldsymbol{\sigma}$ (see \cite[Eq.
 (1.12)]{GLS}).
-Recall that the curvature of an Ehresmann connection $\Gamma$ on $\XXX \to \JJJ$ is the basic two-form $F_\Gamma \in \Omega^2(\XXX,V\XXX)$ defined by
+Recall that the curvature of an Ehresmann connection $\Gamma$ on $\XXX \to \JJJ$ is the basic 2-form $F_\Gamma \in \Omega^2(\XXX,V\XXX)$ defined by

 where $v_j \in T\XXX$, and $v_j^\Gamma \in H^\Gamma$ denotes the horizontal projection with respect to $\Gamma$.